mike-ward/mike-ward.github.io/_posts/2017-06-29-quick-tip-clear-resharpers-cache-to-fix-errors.md

 If only there was a way to reset it.

-I don't remember where I spotted it on Twitter so I can't give credit but ReSharper has a way of clearing its cache, which effectively does a reset.
+I don't remember where I spotted it on Twitter so I can't give credit, but ReSharper has a way of clearing its cache, which effectively does a reset.
 In the ReSharper options under the *General* tab, there's a button to **clear the cache**.